tbocek/tomtp/Readme.md

 The pubKeyIdShortRcv 64bit XOR pukKeyIdShortSnd 64bit identifies the connection Id (connId).
 We differentiate MSG_SND and MSG_RCV to e.g., prevent the sender trying to decode its own packet.

-QUIC uses a 12 byte nonce, while TomTP uses a 24 bytes nonce that is filled randomly.
-The implementation of the 12 bytes nonce which includes the sn increases the complexity a lot, since it will be XORed with the packet nr, but on the receiver side, the packet number must be estimated.
-Adding 12 bytes makes it much easier.
+QUIC uses a deterministic 12 byte nonce (which is not transferred), while TomTP uses a 24 bytes nonce that is filled randomly and transferred.
+The implementation of the 12 bytes nonce increases the complexity, as you need to worry about the same nonce whet the sequence number rolls over.
+QUIC adds a connection id rotation.

 ## Encrypted Payload Format (transport layer) - len (w/o data).
 16 bytes

 To make the implementation easier, the header has always the same size.
 QUIC chose to squeeze the header, but this increases implementation complexity.
-A typical short header of QUIC is 13 bytes, while TomTP is 21 bytes.
-For example, the ACK is separate, while TomTP needs 12 bytes in the header
+If all the squeezing is applied to TomTP, we could save 35 bytes per header.

 Types:
 * STREAM_ID 32bit: the id of the stream, stream: 0xffffffff means CONNECTION_CLOSE_FLAG //4
 * STREAM_CLOSE_FLAG: 1bit
-* RCV_WND_SIZE 30bit: max buffer per slot (x 1400 bytes, QUIC has 64bit) //8
+* RCV_WND_SIZE 31bit: max buffer per slot (x 1400 bytes, QUIC has 64bit) //8
 * ACK (4 bytes) //12
 * SEQ_NR 32bit //16
 * Rest: DATA

 Total overhead: 65 bytes (for 1400 bytes packet, the overhead is ~4.6%).
-Squeezing the RCV_WND_SIZE and nonce out of the header would save 20 bytes, reducing the header to 45 bytes (for 1400 bytes packet, the overhead is 3.2%).
+Squeezing the RCV_WND_SIZE and nonce out of the header would save 20 bytes, reducing the header to 30 bytes (for 1400 bytes packet, the overhead is 2.1%).
 But this is at the cost of higher implementation complexity.

+TODO:

-To only send keep alive set ACK/SACK / Payload / SACK length to 0, if after 200ms no packet is scheduled to send.
+To only send keep alive set ACK / Payload length to 0, if after 200ms no packet is scheduled to send.

 No delayed Acks, acks are sent immediately